seb646/surveillance.fyi/docs/educational-surveillance.md

 ---

 # Educational Surveillance
-**Educational surveillance** is a type of surveillance aimed at monitoring students.
+**Educational surveillance** is the surveillance and monitoring of students.
 Educational surveillance typically assumes two forms: monitoring a student's performance and academic integrity, and monitoring a student's threat to their school and their peers.

 ## Examples
 - CCTV cameras in schools